A Monte Carlo framework for noncontinuous interactions between particles and classical fields: Examples and Model Calculations

 Depending on the underlying distribution function $f_\sigma$ a relation between the particle and energy density has to be found

 The energy density $\epsilon$ is fixed by assuming the same energy density for the distribution function and the field:

-The chosen distribution function and particle density has to be consistent with the annihilation process.
-Additionally, usually the local cell is not at rest.
-So we boost the distribution function $f_\sigma$ relativistically with $ \bvec{v} = {\bvec{p}}/{E}$.
-The field energy $E$ and $\bvec{p}$ contained in the cell around $\bvec{x}$ are determined the field according (\ref{theory:fieldParticle:fieldEnergy}).
+The chosen distribution function and particle density has to be consistent with the decay process.
+Additionally, any momentum of the field with $\bvec p \neq \bvec{0}$ implies a non-zero collective velocity of the coarse-grained distribution function $f_\sigma$.
+This effect is covered by a relativistic boost of the distribution function with the mean velocity of the field via the four-velocity $u^{\mu}= {p^{\mu}}/{E}$.
+The field energy and momentum, $E$ and $\bvec{p}$, contained in the cell around $\bvec{x}$ are determined according to (\ref{theory:fieldParticle:fieldEnergy}).
+In our calculations we have used the boosted Boltzmann distribution for the particles $q$, anti-particles $\bar q$ and the $\sigma$-particles,

-In our calculations we have used the Boltzmann distribution for the particles $q$, anti-particles $\bar q$ and the $\sigma$-particles, but the local energy-relation (\ref{eq:energyParticlelization}) can easily be extended to other distributions like the Bose-Einstein distribution.
+but the local energy relation (\ref{eq:energyParticlelization}) can easily be extended to other distributions like the Bose-Einstein distribution.
 After calculating a distribution function, $\sigma$ particles are sampled from $f_\sigma$ with Monte-Carlo methods.
 For every sampled particle the decay probability is calculated.
 In the center of mass system of the particle, the decay probability is given by

-with a $\Gamma$ consistent to (\ref{eq:BreitWignerCrossSection}).
+with a $\Gamma$ consistent with (\ref{eq:BreitWignerCrossSection}).
 If a $\sigma$-particle decays, the energy and momentum of the particle is calculated with the assumption of all particles being scalar

-The resulting amount of energy and momentum is removed again from the field around the interaction point with the help of the four energy and momentum difference equations (\ref{eq:theory:FieldManipulationEnergy}) and (\ref{eq:theory:FieldManipulationMomentum}) and the Gaussian parameterization (\ref{eq:parameterization:gauss3D}).
+The resulting amount of energy and momentum is removed again from the field around the interaction point with help of the four energy and momentum difference equations (\ref{eq:theory:FieldManipulationEnergy}) and (\ref{eq:theory:FieldManipulationMomentum}) and the Gaussian parameterization (\ref{eq:parameterization:gauss3D}).
 Again, this parameterization leads to a small interaction volume from which the energy is dissipated.